Adapted from a talk at the 2015 Burlington Ruby Conference and reworked in November 2016 for RubyConf 2016.

 “No, it’s not even close.”

-I spent six years at art school, where I studied creative writing, and then I went to a liberal arts college where I majored in English and spent an entire year and a half studying Ernest Hemingway’s childhood.
+I spent six years at an art school, where I studied creative writing.
+Then, I went to a liberal arts college, where I majored in English.
+I wrote my thesis about Ernest Hemingway’s childhood.

 When I was really little, I went to Hebrew school.
 This is a photo of me in a Purim parade.
-I don’t know if you all like hamantaschen, but I do.
+In a sea of Queen Esthers, dare to be the hamantaschen.